Wednesday November 09, 2016

 -- UBC PhD Candidate David Moscrop

-Guests in the program (in order of appearance):
+Guests in this episode: (in order of appearance):

 - Tali Mendelberg - Professor of Politics at Princeton University and author of The Race Card: Campaign messages, Implicit Messages, and the Norm of Equality and The Silent Sex: Gender, Deliberation and Institutions.

 - Joseph Heath - Professor of Philosophy at the University of Toronto.
 Author of Enlightenment 2.0: Restoring Sanity to Our Politics, Our Economy and Our Lives.